 - difficulty breathing

 - swelling in the nasal passages and sinuses

 - skin rash

 - hives on the face

-Although antihistamines can reduce the risks of asthma attacks when taking Ibuprofen, there are still possible side effects others may experience.
-If the person has asthma triggered by ibuprofen, the following should be considered as alternatives.
+Although antihistamines can reduce the risks of asthma attacks when taking Ibuprofen, others may experience some possible side effects.
+If the person has asthma triggered by ibuprofen, the following should be considered alternatives.

 - Paracetamol can be an alternative for children and adults.